 Not for wimps or faddists, these steps to healthy eating success are only for those desiring energy, a permanent exit from the diet roller coaster, stealth eating habits and never being tempted to click those screen pop-ups about losing belly fat for any reason other than comic relief.
 It’s also for people who can actually envision self-deprecating comments about food and weight no longer being a regular part of their life.
 This post is long – as in, give yourself 10-12 minutes.
 But nothing worthwhile comes too easily – especially when talking about improved and lasting behaviour.

 For many years I ran a busy nutrition counseling firm from 4 locations in Vancouver, BC.
 (I later sold the company.
-In its 21st year, it continues to thrive thanks to excellent colleagues.)
-Success was measured by clients achieving their weight loss, improved energy and health goals.
+In its 25th year, it continues to thrive thanks to excellent colleagues.)
 In the busiest years, we met with 30 new clients each month.
 Many days of 7 or 8 one-hour conversations about food and eating struggles.
 (Shout out here to all dietitians and counselors currently doing this type of very rewarding, yet emotionally heavy at times, work.)
 In the same years, I did a weekly 5-minute TV segment sharing healthy eating advice that was broadcast to over 250,000 people.
 It generated an endless stream of inquiries.
 At that time, I also spoke to at least one or two groups each week, most typically sports teams and workplace wellness programs at banks, legal and accounting firms.
 I got a mighty clear view into the challenges of healthy eating for athletes and in the workplace.

 In the individual appointments, clients would spend a minimum of 3 one-hour sessions with myself or another dietitian on the team.
 BEFORE any advice was offered, a detailed history of eating concerns and challenges, activity level, work and family demands impacting ability to shop and cook, dieting history, food allergies or intolerances, medical issues and health status was discussed.
 A 5-day record of everything consumed, whether good, bad or ugly was also provided for in depth review before the consultation began.
 All confidential as you can always expect from any registered dietitian (the only regulated nutrition professionals in Canada), this represents a WHOLE LOT of conversations about food and health.
 And an intimate awareness of what the problems and challenges out there really are.